Vathek: Plot summary

-Vathek wonders when his reward will come, and Carathis says that he must fulfill his end of the pact and sacrifice to the jinn of the earth.
+Vathek grows impatient with the giaour, and Carathis advises him to fulfill the pact and sacrifice to the jinn of the earth.
 Carathis helps him prepare the sacrifice: she and her son climb to the top of the tower and mix oils to create an explosion of light.
-The people, presuming that the tower is on fire, rush up the stairs to save Vathek from being burnt to death.
-Instead, Carathis sacrifices them to the jinn.
-Carathis performs another ritual and learns that for Vathek to claim his reward, he must go to Istakhar.
+The people of Samarra mistake the smoke rising from the tower for fire and rush to help the caliph, only to be burned alive as Carathis sacrifices them to the jinn.
+Carathis performs another ritual and learns that for Vathek to claim his reward, he must go to Istakhr.

-Vathek goes away with his wives and servants, leaving the city in the care of Morakanabad and Carathis.
-A week after he leaves, his caravan is attacked by carnivorous animals.
-The soldiers panic and accidentally set the area on fire; Vathek and his wives must flee.
-Still, they continue on their way.
-They reach steep mountains where the Islamic dwarfs dwell.
-They invite Vathek to rest with them, possibly in the hopes of converting him back to Islam.
-Vathek sees a message his mother left for him: "Beware of old doctors and their puny messengers of but one cubit high: distrust their pious frauds; and, instead of eating their melons, impale on a spit the bearers of them.
-Should thou be so fool as to visit them, the portal to the subterranean place will shut in thy face" (53).
-Vathek becomes angry and claims that he has followed the Giaour's instructions long enough.
-He stays with the dwarfs, meets their Emir, named Fakreddin, and the Emir's beautiful daughter Nouronihar.
+Vathek sets off with his wives and servants, placing the city in the care of Morakanabad and Carathis.
+Eventually, they reach the mountains where Islamic dwarves reside.
+He stays with them and meets their Emir named Fakreddin, and the Emir's beautiful daughter Nouronihar.
 Vathek wants to marry her, but she is already in love with and promised to her effeminate cousin Gulchenrouz.
-Vathek thinks she should be with a "real" man and arranges for Bababalouk to kidnap Gulchenrouz.
-The Emir, finding of the attempted seduction, bends his head and asks Vathek to kill him, as he is ashamed to have seen "the prophet's vice-regent violate the laws of hospitality."
-But Nouronihar prevents Vathek from killing her father, and Gulchenrouz escapes.
 The Emir and his servants plan to safeguard Nouronihar and Gulchenrouz by drugging them and hiding them in a valley by a lake.
 The plan succeeds temporarily, but when they awake in the valley, they believe they have died and are in purgatory.
-Nouronihar, however, grows curious and wants to explore the area.
-Beyond the valley, she encounters Vathek, who is mourning for her supposed death.
-Both realise the sham.
-Vathek then orders Nouronihar to marry him, she abandons Gulchenrouz, and the Emir abandons hope.
+Nouronihar grows curious and wants to explore the area.
+Beyond the valley, she encounters Vathek, who seduces her.